 Symptoms of HIV

 Early symptoms of HIV are often described as flu like.
-They usually occur two to six weeks after initial exposure.
-They most commonly include: fever, sore throat and body rash.
-They can also include tiredness, joint pain, muscle pain, swollen glands, nausea and diarrhoea.
+They usually occur two to six weeks after initial exposure, and most commonly include: fever, sore throat and body rash, but can also include tiredness, joint pain, muscle pain, swollen glands, nausea and diarrhoea.
 These symptoms are common to many illnesses, and do not mean you have HIV.
-The only way to tell if you have HIV is to get tested.
+The only way to know if you have HIV is to get tested.

 Research has shown that early detection of HIV is important, as it allows the virus to be monitored and managed, making sure the person receives the most appropriate care available to them.

-If you do test positive then do not worry, we are here to help you.
+If you do test positive for HIV, do not worry.
+We are here to help you.
 Your Better2Know Doctor will discuss your results with you, and together you can discuss the options, including referral to an HIV Specialist.

 You can also speak to the Terrence Higgins Trust.
-Better2Know is supported by the Terrence Higgins Trust, who have been providing advice to the newly diagnosed for over 30 years, and we can help you to speak to an advisor.
+Better2Know is supported by the Terrence Higgins Trust, who have been providing advice to the newly diagnosed for over 30 years.
+We can help you to speak to an advisor.